 Homer Glen is a medium-sized village located in the state of Illinois.
-With a population of 24,395 people and seven constituent neighborhoods, Homer Glen is the 99th largest community in Illinois.
+With a population of 24,543 people and six constituent neighborhoods, Homer Glen is the 92nd largest community in Illinois.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Homer Glen is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Homer Glen is a village of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Homer Glen who work in office and administrative support (17.76%), management occupations (14.04%), and sales jobs (11.77%).
+Overall, Homer Glen is a village of sales and office workers, managers, and professionals.
+There are especially a lot of people living in Homer Glen who work in management occupations (13.72%), sales jobs (13.20%), and office and administrative support (12.65%).

-Because of many things, Homer Glen is a great place for families with children to consider.
-First of all, many other families with children live here, making Homer Glen a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Homer Glen has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Homer Glen is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Homer Glen’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Although the majority of commuting trips in the village are by private automobile, Homer Glen is somewhat unusual for a village of its size for having a substantial number of people who use public transportation.
 For a lot of people, the train helps to get to and from their jobs every morning, which benefits everyone in the Homer Glen area by reducing both traffic and air pollution.

 The most common language spoken in Homer Glen is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Polish and Arabic.